-The Centre for Languages and Literature is offering all international students the opportunity to learn some Swedish this autumn semester.
+The Centre for Languages and Literature is offering all international students the opportunity to learn some Swedish this coming semester.
 The course runs with halftime course load.
 The course is given with weekly daytime classes daytime, and additional course work online.

 The course Swedish for Students with a Foreign Background: Level 1 (7.5 credits) is designed for those who are interested in acquiring and developing a Swedish language skill and are interested in taking a language course with a rapid progression.
 The course is partly held at the Centre for Languages and Literature with classes once a week and partly as a distance-learning course making use of online communication.

 By the end of the course you will be able to: